BKokay/test-vault/1-projects/Watch and Code/Fundamentals/4-Large, Larger, Largest/Large, Larger, Largest.md

     return largest;
 }

+// Feedback on this problem: -10 points for design because setting the greatest num to largest in each if-block suggests that we *have to* keep looking for largest.
+The better option would be that you just return the number in the body of each if-block.

 ```

 The first function, `large`, should take a number as input and return a boolean value indicating whether or not that number is larger than 10.